Zodiase/meteor-infinite-load/README.md

 Template.body.events({
   'click .button-loadMore' (event, tpl) {
     if (infiniSomeData.started) {
+      const buttonElement = event.currentTarget;
+      // Disable the button to prevent more clicks before the request is ready. buttonElement.disabled = true;
       infiniSomeData.loadMore().then((infiniSomeData) => {
+        buttonElement.disabled = false;
         // Do things after more data is loaded. console.log(infiniSomeData.count() + ' items loaded.');
       });